De Broglie–Bohm theory: 1927 pilot wave theory

+Bohm's proposal

-The theory was historically developed in the 1920s by de Broglie, who, in 1927, was persuaded to abandon it in favour of the then-mainstream Copenhagen interpretation.
-David Bohm, dissatisfied with the prevailing orthodoxy, rediscovered de Broglie's pilot-wave theory in 1952.
+David Bohm, dissatisfied with the prevailing orthodoxy, rediscovered de Broglie's pilot wave theory in 1952.
 Bohm's suggestions were not then widely received, partly due to reasons unrelated to their content, such as Bohm's youthful communist affiliations.
-The de Broglie–Bohm theory was widely deemed unacceptable by mainstream theorists, mostly because of its explicit non-locality.
+The de Broglie–Bohm theory was widely deemed unacceptable by mainstream theorists, mostly because of its explicit nonlocality.
 On the theory, John Stewart Bell, author of the 1964 Bell's theorem wrote in 1982:

 Bohm showed explicitly how parameters could indeed be introduced, into nonrelativistic wave mechanics, with the help of which the indeterministic description could be transformed into a deterministic one.
 More importantly, in my opinion, the subjectivity of the orthodox version, the necessary reference to the "observer", could be eliminated. ...But why then had Born not told me of this "pilot wave"?
 If only to point out what was wrong with it?
 Why did von Neumann not consider it?
 More extraordinarily, why did people go on producing "impossibility" proofs, after 1952, and as recently as 1978?...
 Why is the pilot wave picture ignored in text books?
 Should it not be taught, not as the only way, but as an antidote to the prevailing complacency?
 To show us that vagueness, subjectivity, and indeterminism, are not forced on us by experimental facts, but by deliberate theoretical choice?

 Since the 1990s, there has been renewed interest in formulating extensions to de Broglie–Bohm theory, attempting to reconcile it with special relativity and quantum field theory, besides other features such as spin or curved spatial geometries.

-De Broglie–Bohm theory has a history of different formulations and names.
-In this section, each stage is given a name and a main reference.